Windsor soup: In popular culture

 In Hancock's Half Hour, episode "Air Crew Only", the in-flight meal starts with "Brown Windsor soup just burnt enough to leave that attractive brown ring sticking round the edge of the plate", a line re-used from the radio episode "The End of the Series" (1955).
-Hancock also mentions it in "The Espresso Bar" (1952).
+Hancock also mentions it in "The Espresso Bar" (1956), and in a sketch in the fourth episode of his 1956 Associated-Rediffusion series The Tony Hancock Show.